AlinNast/CricketAndAnt1/README.md

 be usefull to make the game fun, I belive its realistic to have a demo lvl by december to show to friends, some script ideas come to mind but i should write it down.
-I figured i should at least finish the tutorial to the adds section before completing lvls having a demo by then its realistical -->
+I figured i should at least finish the tutorial to the adds section before completing lvls having a demo by then its realistical

+   Log 19/11/22:
+I just moved to Sinaia mountains, winter is comming, and soon ill finish my room, then i hope I can work a lot more, now, i just finished implementing all the game mechanics and i believe i can start to build the demo after im done with enemies and sound FX-->